Sweet Nothing (Calvin Harris song): Critical reception

 "Sweet Nothing" features Florence Welch (pictured), who received favourable reviews from music critics, for delivering "tamed", but "special" vocals.

-"Sweet Nothing" received generally positive reviews from music critics.
+"Sweet Nothing" received acclaim from music critics.
 After its premiere on the radio, Robbie Daw of Idolator stated, "If there was any doubt as to whether Harris is the current king of frothy, radio-friendly dance pop on both sides of the Atlantic, one need only listen to this energetic jam."
 Chris Smith of Yahoo!
 UK called it "a pop pairing made in heaven", writing, "The club friendly track features Calvin's latest knob twiddling genius that never seems to get old despite debuting in last year's monster anthem 'We Found Love'.
 Flo's vocal again lends itself effortlessly to the track—it's somehow difficult to understand why she hadn't ventured into this territory before.
 'Sweet Nothing' manages to sound anthemic without needing the big drop."
 Billboard was very positive, writing, "The bass glimmers underneath Welch's operatic chants, as the singer, freed momentarily from her well-oiled Machine, gets to re-imagine her career as a dance goddess.
 It delivers its irresistible throb via a special voice."
 Rebecca Nicholson of The Guardian called it "the highlight of 18 Months."

 Emily Mackay of NME agreed, stating that "the highest point apart is Florence's dance-diva turn on the p-p-p-p-powing power-house of 'Sweet Nothing'."
 Adam Pollock of Filter magazine opined, "A thrilling guest vocal by Florence Welch adds an excitingly dark vibe to the album, which for the most part stays in booty-shaking mode."
 Bill Lamb of About.com rated the song three-and-a-half out of five stars, calling it "satisfying as a pop radio treat, but it leaves fans hoping for something just a little deeper and more memorable."
 He criticised the song for "failing to go much further beyond the arresting opening," however he wrote that "Calvin Harris' disco-inflected pop remains irresistible."
 Tim Sendra of AllMusic was mixed, writing that "Florence Welch's desperate wail pushes it over the top."
 Melissa Maerz of Entertainment Weekly agreed, writing that "Welch's banshee wail gets buried under the laser-gun peals of 'Sweet Nothing'."
 Robert Copsey of Digital Spy felt that the song "lacked originality and felt more like attempt to fit in rather than stand out."